jameshcoppens/rundeck-gcp-nodes-plugin/README.md

 Disclaimer
 ----------
-My work is built off of the work done by [jameshcoppens](https://github.com/jameshcoppens/rundeck-gcp-nodes-plugin) and I've only branched it off to updated/maintain it seeing as there are typos in the Readme that has gone unaddressed and hasn't been updated for ~2+ years.
+My work is built off of the work done by [jameshcoppens](https://github.com/jameshcoppens/rundeck-gcp-nodes-plugin) and I've only branched it off to updated/maintain it seeing as there are typos in the README that has gone unaddressed and hasn't been updated for ~2+ years.
 There were some functionality/features I wanted to add for my own use (and at work) so here we are... :)

 What I've done so far...
 ------------------------
 * fixed the documentation for installing the plugin
-* cleaned up the code to remove any AWS references in the code as well as plugins that aren't used (as it was initially modified off of [Rundeck's EC2 nodes plugin](https://github.com/rundeck-plugins/rundeck-ec2-nodes-plugin)
+* cleaned up the code to remove any AWS references in the code as well as plugins that aren't used (as it was initially modified off of [Rundeck's EC2 nodes plugin](https://github.com/rundeck-plugins/rundeck-ec2-nodes-plugin))
 * bumped up the rundeck-core to 2.7.1
 * updated rundeckPluginVersion to 1.2
 * updated the google-api-servies-compute plugin to the latest (v1-rev183-1.23.0)